harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 ![NFT Metadata on IPFS](https://bafybeicw64qqgrprcs4fqvc4ihryr2bz5a3je4kbbguzwnrv3xdbqfiz5m.ipfs.dweb.link/HarmonyNFT-IPFS-Metadata.png)

 Congratulations!
-We have create the simple NFT demo to mint NFT on Harmony and IPFS/Filecoin.
+You have written a simple React app for minting NFTs on Harmony with storage on IPFS and Filecoin.
 Feel free to explore more possibilities.

 Looking for the sample code from this tutorial?
 You can find it in the [harmony-nft-demo](https://github.com/longfeiWan9/harmony-nft-demo) Github repo.